Read Time: 4 minutes

 “The summit underscores the need to break down barriers, not just for those living with cancer but for all who are working in their communities to address the burden of cancer.”

-Rachel Ceballos, PhD
+—Rachel Ceballos, PhD

 “All who attended were united in a shared goal to reduce the burden of cancer in the Mountain West,” said Neli Ulrich, PhD, MS, chief scientific officer and executive director of the Comprehensive Cancer Center at Huntsman Cancer Institute and Jon M. and Karen Huntsman Presidential Professor in Cancer Research at the University of Utah (the U).
-“Cancer remains one of the biggest challenges of our time, and it is only through collaboration and synergy that we will be able to achieve our vision of delivering a cancer-free frontier to the more than 10 million people who reside in the Area We Serve.”
+“Cancer remains one of the biggest challenges of our time, and it is only through collaboration and synergy that we will be able to achieve our vision of delivering a future free from cancer to the more than 10 million people who reside in the Area We Serve.”

 The summit kicked off with a Native blessing by Rios Pacheco, spiritual leader of the Northwestern Band of the Shoshone Nation, bringing tranquility and setting a tone of humility that permeated throughout the day’s conversations.
 Huntsman Cancer Institute resides on the ancestral lands of indigenous peoples.
 We honor the rich history and culture of these communities and their deep connection to this place.